MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-monitoring-configuration.md

 - MSSQL Reporting Services: Native Mode Deployment Discovery
 - MSSQL Reporting Services: Deployment Seed Discovery

-To find a SQL Server instance that hosts SSRS Database, the management pack uses the connection string utilized by SSRS Instance to connect to the database.
+To find a SQL Server instance that hosts Reporting Services Database, the management pack uses the connection string utilized by Reporting Services Instance to connect to the database.
 The following connection string formats are supported:

 - MachineName
 - MachineName\InstanceName